blongden/vnd.error/README.md

 ## Description

-vnd.error is a simple way of expressing an error response in XML or JSON.
+vnd.error is a simple way of expressing an error response in JSON.

 Often when returning a response to a client a response type is needed to represent a problem to the user (human or otherwise).
 A media type representation is a convenient way of expressing the error in a standardised format and can be understood by many client applications.